CoDiNG -- Naming Game with Continuous Latent Opinions of Individual Agents: Related Research

 \subsection{Hybrid Models}

-The third least numerous group of opinion dynamics models consists of hybrid models.
-This group includes the CODA model, which has been implemented as an extension of the Voter Model and Sznajd Model~\cite{martins2008continuous}.
+The third least numerous group of opinion dynamics models consists of hybrid models, incorporating elements of both discrete and continuous models.
+This group includes the CODA model, which extends the Voter and Sznajd Models~\cite{martins2008continuous}.
 The general assumption of this model is that agents exhibit discrete actions externally (preference for one of two opinions) while internally possessing a continuous opinion expressing the strength of conviction.
-Inspired by the CODA model, Zhan et al.~\cite{zhan2021bounded} proposed the SNOAE model, where connected nodes in the network can directly observe the continuous opinions of their neighbors, while unconnected nodes only see the discrete actions of other nodes.
+Inspired by the CODA model, Zhan et al.~\cite{zhan2021bounded} proposed the SNOAE model, where connected nodes in the network can directly observe the continuous opinions of their neighbors.
+In contrast, unconnected nodes only see the discrete actions of other nodes.

 Finally, the SJBO model~\cite{fan2016opinion} extends the concept of discrete actions and continuous opinions to include a third state symbolizing uncertain opinion.
-Our model presents a similar approach with two notable differences, distinguishing it from previous hybrid models.
-Firstly, CoDiNG is based on a mechanism strongly rooted in cognitive sciences, making it akin to how traces in memory are reinforced and forgotten in our minds.
-Secondly, our model is capable of modeling the strength of conviction for both opinions simultaneously, which is impossible in the other hybrid models where two opinions are presented on a single scale.
-Additionally, in contrast to CODA and SNOAE, our model allows agents to have a mixed opinion, bringing it closer to the real world where someone may be uncertain about their opinion.
+Our model uses a similar approach to the SJBO model with two notable differences, distinguishing it from previous hybrid models.
+Firstly, CoDiNG implements an opinion decay mechanism firmly rooted in empirical research in the cognitive sciences, making it akin to how traces in memory are reinforced and forgotten in our minds.
+Secondly, our model can simultaneously compute the strength of conviction for both agents’ opinions.
+Such computation is impossible in other hybrid models since they measure two agents’ opinions on a single scale.
+Additionally, in contrast to CODA and SNOAE, our model allows agents to have mixed opinions, bringing them closer to the real world, where someone may be uncertain about their opinion.